Tblanks001/My-Blog2/docs/collaborating/4_collaboration_slack.md

   author: Federico Tartarini
 ---

-# Federico Tartarini - How to communicate with me on Slack
+# How to communicate with me on Slack

 The nature of chat apps makes it tempting to blur the lines of workplace conversation.
 Are emojis unprofessional?